Skip to Content

 Goose Lake

-But here’s the fun twist: sometimes, it just… disappears.
+And here’s the fun fact: sometimes, it just… disappears.
 Yep, during drier times, this lake has a penchant for playing hide-and-seek, revealing vast meadows in place of its waters.
 When it’s not busy performing magic tricks, it’s offering a sanctuary for migrating birds, making it an avian aficionado’s dream.
 The lake also boasts a history rich with Native American culture, giving it layers deeper than its waters.

 Largest Man-Made Reservoirs